 Asset recoveryBeneficial ownershipLaw enforcementOpen dataPublic procurementWhistleblower/civil society space protection

-The Global Anti-Corruption Pledge Tracker is a civil-society assessment of how sixteen governments have performed on the delivery of commitments made at the 2016 Anti-Corruption Summit.
+The Global Anti-Corruption Pledge Tracker is a civil-society assessment of how seventeen governments have performed on the delivery of commitments made at the 2016 Anti-Corruption Summit.
 The Tracker is led by Transparency International UK (TI-UK), but is a collaborative effort with other Transparency International chapters or country partners in each relevant country.

 In its categorisation of progress on each commitment, the tracker also takes the strength of the original commitment into consideration by detailing how concrete, new and ambitious the original commitment was in 2016.